jembi/openhim-core-js/docs/dev-guide/api-ref.md

 returns 200 ok with `{ master: <core-uptime>, mediators: { <urn>: <mediator-uptime> ... }`

 Returns the server uptime in seconds.
 Includes a list of all registered mediators and if heartbeats have been received for them, will include their uptimes as well.

+Note that this is a public endpoint that does not require any authorization.
+It is convenient for integrating with external monitoring tools.